 -Sun Tzu, The Art of War

 To ‘know your enemy,’ you need to know how the finished product will come together.
-To ‘know yourself,’ you need to know what to do, to bring the project to completion.
+To ‘know yourself,’ you need to know that you have the skills required to make each part, as designed, to bring the project to completion.
 Given that, all you need to do is work.

 I had a conversation at school that showed me just how important planning was, and how powerful it could be.
 It was my last semester at school, and I was talking to my friend, Chris.
 We were looking at some carved oval rosettes in a picture of a Federal style table.
 He wanted to incorporate them into the table he was building.
 Chris wanted to make sure that they’d be uniform in overall shape, depth of relief, and any other ways that he hadn’t seen yet and couldn’t articulate.
 He was not a freehand carver, and he was worried that he wouldn’t be able to make them all look the same.
 I wandered over, and we started bouncing ideas around, and together, we figured out how to lay the rosettes out and carve them in a procedural, repeatable way.
 I did a double-take, thinking about how we’d just broken down a complex looking element, to make it more approachable, and help create a superior table.
 In that moment, it felt like we were making molehills out of mountains, and that so much more was possible than I had previously realized.
 All it took was some problem solving, and some planning and forethought.

 The first step of any project for me is to make a few rough sketches, and do some problem solving.
 Thankfully, I enjoy that part of the process.
 Once I’ve figured out answers to all of my questions, it’s time to start drafting.